D a y 1

 - Guests will also be invited to see an ancient anthropomorphic rock painting in a nearby village.
 Later, during lunch, the boat will cruise across the bay to another small rarely visited weaving village and a nearby location for a refreshing swim or snorkel.

 - We will visit the tiny village of Uma Pura on Ternate Island, where we will discover how they make around 200 different natural dyes, using ingredients such as sea sponges, sea anemones and the ink of sea hares, and we will have the chance to see and buy many of their fabrics.

-- Back on board we will have lunch while sailing to Alor, where we will take a short drive takes us to a village inhabited by the colourful Abui tribe.
+- Back on board we will have lunch while sailing to Alor, where we will take a short drive to a village inhabited by the Abui tribe.
 We will be invited to join in the hypnotic lego-lego dance before shopping for textiles, baskets and jewellery at a small pop-up market.

 - We will return via the Kalabahi Museum to see their fine display of textiles and moko drums from across the island.

 D a y 6

 - As we wake we will be approaching the fascinating whaling village of Lamalera, on the southern side of Lembata, watching some of the boats heading out to sea.
 We land on the beach in front of a row of 30 whaleboat sheds and are escorted into the village clearing by local schoolchildren.

 - After a welcome by the kepala desa, we will be entertained by dance performances and shown demonstrations of local dyeing and weaving.
 Many textiles and other artefacts will be available to buy.
 We then go to the upper village to visit the school and the massive Catholic church, getting excellent views of the boatsheds as we descend.

 After we return to the OP, the local whalers will put on a demonstration of how they harpoon whales from their tiny sailboats.
 Lunch will be served as we sail along the coast to a small sandy beach for a refreshing swim.